 You can use the slider to influence the strength of the effect on your image.
 The lower the value, the more subtle the effect.
+With Amplify LUT, the LUT is additionally multiplied.

 The settings apply to all objects in the effect.